By Marcin Wojtyczka

 - storm jib

-- with additional support of the engine if needed
+- with additional support from the engine if needed

 - Running:

-- main with 3rd reef and storm jib
+- main with 3rd reef (or rolled-in) and storm jib

 Upwind course